 During your stay at the hotel, you can hike up to Goðafoss waterfall - the Waterfall of the Gods, which bears the same name as the ever so popular and historical waterfall up in North-Iceland.
 See also:

 This beautiful waterfall in the river Hallardalsá is hidden away inside a narrow canyon, Hallardalsárgljúfur canyon, and is referred to as Goðafoss in Bjarnarfjörður.
 You only have to drive for a couple of minutes away from Hotel Laugarhóll on road 643 to reach it.

-A very short hike will get you to the best view of the waterfall, where you will get a peak at it through the canyon.
-I hiked further up and after ca 10 minutes I stood above the waterfall looking down, which didn't give me a better view though of the waterfall.
+A very short hike will get you to the best view of the waterfall, where you will get a peek at it through the canyon.
+I hiked further up and after 10 minutes I stood above the waterfall looking down, which didn't give me a better view though of the waterfall.

 A valley with the same name, Goðdalur valley - the Valley of Deity, is to be found northwest of Hotel Laugarhóll.
-There a ritualistic stone from the Viking times was found - the only ritual stone ever to be found in Iceland - with animal blood still remaining on the bowl.
+There a ritualistic stone from the Viking times was found - the only ritual stone ever to be found in Iceland - with animal blood still remaining in the bowl.

 Old Icelandic folklore tells us about a heathen temple in Goðdalur valley and a burial mound containing the remains of the Viking Goði.
 You can find the ritual stone on display at the Museum of Icelandic Sorcery and Witchcraft.
 In Goðdalur valley a very sad incidence happened in 1947 when 6 people died in an avalanche, which hit their farm.